All Posts

 Week 7: Adjustments on the Uncertainty Cones visualization

-I was told to refactor some parts of the uncertainty PR, since I was relying too much on dipy functions which is not good because it makes maintenance more difficult as dipy requires FURY for some functionalities.
+I was told to refactor some parts of the uncertainty PR, since I was relying too much on DIPY functions which is not good because it makes maintenance more difficult as DIPY requires FURY for some functionalities.
 So I did some adjustments on the uncertainty function parameters and the corresponding tests, hopefully I managed to get with the most appropriate definition but I need to receive a first feedback to see how much I have to adjust the implementation.
 As I had to delete some relevant code lines inside the uncertainty calculation which consisted of preprocessing the data in order to define the necessary variables for the uncertainty formula, I was also suggested to make a tutorial of this new feature, so I can explain in detail how to obtain and adjust the necessary information, before passing it to the actor, and in general how and what is the purpose of this new function.

 Read more ...